pdefusco/CDEResource2ADLS/README.md

 * [Spark 3 & Iceberg](https://github.com/pdefusco/Spark3_Iceberg_CML): A quick intro of Time Travel Capabilities with Spark 3.

-* [Simple Intro to the CDE CLI](https://github.com/pdefusco/CDE_CLI_Simple): A simple introduction to the CDE CLI for the CDE beginner.
+* [Simple Intro to the CDE CLI](https://github.com/pdefusco/CDE_CLI_Simple): An introduction to the CDE CLI for the CDE beginner.

 * [CDE CLI Demo](https://github.com/pdefusco/CDE_CLI_demo): A more advanced CDE CLI reference with additional details for the CDE user who wants to move beyond the basics.

+* [Using CDE Airflow](https://github.com/pdefusco/Using_CDE_Airflow): A guide to Airflow in CDE including examples to integrate with 3rd party systems via Airflow Operators such as BashOperator, HttpOperator, PythonOperator, and more.

 * [GitLab2CDE](https://github.com/pdefusco/Gitlab2CDE): a CI/CD pipeline to orchestrate Cross-Cluster Workflows for Hybrid/Multicloud Data Engineering.